 What is an endodontist?

 Endodontists are dentists with at least two additional years of advanced specialty education in the diagnosis and treatment of diseases related to the roots of teeth and the surrounding bone.
 Just like medical specialists (such as dermatologists, allergists, and cardiologists), endodontists complete a post-doctoral residency in their specialty.
-Dr. Aibel and his team are experts in all phases of endodontic treatment.
+Dr. Aibel or Dr. Moshman and his team are experts in all phases of endodontic treatment.
 They use advanced techniques, state-of-the-art equipment and experience in order to treat a broad range of diseases and achieve optimal success.

 Do root canals hurt?

-Utilizing advanced anesthesia techniques, Dr. Aibel and his team will ensure that your tooth is completely numb before they start any procedure.
+Utilizing advanced anesthesia techniques, Drs.
+Aibel or Moshman and his team will ensure that your tooth is completely numb before they start any procedure.
 You can always be assured that your comfort is their top priority.
 Since endodontic procedures are performed to relieve the pain of toothaches caused by pulp tissue infection or inflammation, your pain should subside after treatment.